Treosulfan 5g Powder for Solution for Infusion

 Use with live vaccines

 Cytostatic therapy may increase the risk of generalised infection after immunisation using live vaccines.
-Therefore live vaccines should not be used in patients receiving treosulfan.
+Therefore, live vaccines should not be used in patients receiving treosulfan.

 Extravasation

 During infusion, care must be taken to use a flawless technique, since painful inflammatory reactions may occur as a result of extravasation of treosulfan solution into surrounding tissue.
+If extravasation does occur, the infusion should be stopped immediately and any remaining dose should be administered into another vein.

 Prevention of pregnancy

-Women of childbearing potential have to use effective contraception during treatment and for the first six months after treatment. (see section 4.6)
+Women of childbearing potential have to use effective contraception during treatment and for the first six months after treatment. (see section 4.6).

 4.5 Interaction with other medicinal products and other forms of interaction